github/develop.github.com/_posts/2010-04-23-libraries.markdown

 ### Javascript ###

-[github-api][ghjs] is a a Javascript library with no dependencies for interop with the github API.
+[github-api][ghjs] is a Javascript library with no dependencies for interop with the github API.
 Currently supports a large portion of V2, with more to come.
 Tries to map directly to the HTTP API, but in a JS style.